|

 and on rare occasions as a rifleman.
 Corporal Dorosh has been

-decorated twice; with the Canadian Forces Decoration (CD) recognizing
+decorated twice; with the Canadian Forces Decoration (CD)

-commemorative awarded for service to the province of Alberta.
-He has
+Centennial Medal, a commemorative awarded for service to the

-also been recognized twice by the Clan of the Gallant Canadians, a
+province of Alberta.
+He has also been recognized twice by the Clan

-private regimental order, to which he has been admitted in the rank
+of the Gallant Canadians, a private regimental order, to which he

-recognizing 22 years of service in the CF.
+received the clasp to the CD, recognizing 22 years of service in the

 In 1998, Michael Dorosh founded what